 Knowledge Base

-Still, there are some remarks to be made about this praise.
-Unfortunately we see that there are also many applications that are still being developed in old Delphi versions.
-That is a pity, because the new versions of Delphi really have a lot of advantages.
-Not only is the IDE much more pleasant to use, the new language enhancements are a real improvement.
+We see that there are also many applications that are still being developed on older versions of Delphi.
+This is a shame, as the newer versions of Delphi really do have many advantages.
+Not only is the IDE much more pleasant to use, but the new language enhancements are a real improvement.

-There are a number of recurring problems when converting older Delphi applications to the latest Delphi version.
-For example, as of Delphi 2009 you have to take Unicode into account.
-In addition, there may be components that are no longer being developed, or that have been significantly modified.
-This means that there are still companies working with Delphi 5, Delphi 7 or some other old versions.
+There are a number of recurring problems when converting old Delphi applications to the latest version of Delphi.
+For example, starting with Delphi 2009, it is necessary to take Unicode into account.
+In addition, there may be components that are no longer being developed or have been significantly modified.
+This means that there are still companies that work with Delphi 5, Delphi 7 or other old versions.
 Now, converting your source code is not always easy.
-At GDK Software we have had many projects and customers who came to us with older Delphi software.
-Because we often come across the same issues, we have developed a tool that makes conversion much easier; the GDK Duster (Delphi Upgrade and Support) tool.
-In this post I will briefly explain how GDK Duster assists us with the conversion projects, and how GDK Software can also help you with the upgrade of your Delphi project.
+At GDK Software, we’ve had many projects and customers come to us with older Delphi software.
+Since we often run into the same problems, we have developed a tool that makes the conversion much easier: the GDK Duster (Delphi Upgrade and Support) tool.
+In this post, I will briefly explain how GDK Duster helps us with conversion projects and how GDK Software can also help you with upgrading your Delphi project.

 GDK Duster

-GDK Duster uses the Delphi compiler to automatically compile programs, search for errors and modify code to fix these errors.
-Because all changes are carried out via actions, you can just grab the latest codebase and restart the conversion every time.
-During the development of Duster, we have always had in mind to automate the conversion as much as possible.
+GDK Duster uses the Delphi compiler to automatically compile programs, look for errors, and modify the code to correct those errors.
+Since all changes are performed via actions, you can simply take the latest code base and restart the conversion every time.
+During the development of Duster, we always kept in mind to automate the conversion as much as possible.

 Pre-compilation

-We perform a number of steps automatically before starting the compilation process.
-First we do a pre-compile action on all source code.
+We perform several steps automatically before starting the compilation process.
+First, we perform a pre-compile action on the entire source code.
 This consists of the following actions:

-To start with the first point; with Delphi it is possible to save form files as binary files.
-Since it is possible to replace components with Duster, the form files must be saved as readable text files.
+To start with the first point: with Delphi, it is possible to save form files as binary files.
+As it is possible to replace components with Duster, form files must be saved as readable text files.

-Then we perform all pre-process actions.
-Suppose we know that in every pascal file certain modifications have to be made, we can specify these in the action list.
-Duster will first perform these actions on all source code, before starting the actual compilation.
+Then we perform all the preprocessing actions.
+Suppose we know that in each pascal file certain modifications need to be done; we can specify them in the list of actions.
+Duster will first perform these actions on the whole source code, before starting the actual compilation.

 Compilation

-For the purpose of fixing errors, warnings and hints, we have created a database of actions, which the compiler helper uses to automatically perform code changes and recompiles the source code.
+In order to fix errors, warnings and hints, we create a database of actions that the build helper uses to automatically make changes to the code and recompile the source code.
 An action can consist of:

 • Remove or rename units

-• Modify the code by using a simple replace
+• Modify the code using a simple substitution

 • Add a prefix to an identifier or variable